 Storyboarding is where your 2D animation comes to life.
 It involves sketching out the action of the script in sequence from beginning to end.
 It is essentially mapping out the key scenes in the script to show the progression of the story.
 The storyboard format is similar to that of a comic book, with drawings framed in boxes to isolate the important points of action.
 You can find many templates online to work from, or you can purchase animation software such as Toon Boom Harmony, which has a storyboarding feature.
 CG Spectrum is a proud Toon Boom Authorized Trainer Centre, with the animation software included as part of their course fees.

-As you practice your Storyboard Artist skills, you will be using both your right brain in sketching out your designs and your left brain in sequencing the story.
+As you practice your storyboard artist skills, you will be using both your right brain to sketch out your designs and your left brain to sequence the story.
 You'll need to consider camera angles, lighting, proportion, perspective, framing, color palettes, etc. This is where you put your director’s hat on and map it all out.

 It is important to identify keyframes (important scenes and establishing shots) within the storyboard.
 On larger projects, a Keyframe Illustrator will work solely on these points in the script that are crucial to the story.
 Take time to flesh these out as part of your process, as you will constantly refer back to your storyboard as you animate.